wp-plugins/squirrly-seo/readme.txt

 - Automatically optimizes content META and tags for search engines
 - Generates META tags automatically
 - Avoids the typical duplicate content found on WordPress blogs
-- For beginners, all these setting are made automatically to get the best SEO possible.
+- For beginners, all these settings are made automatically to get the best SEO possible.
 - For advanced users, you can fine-tune everything.
 - You can override any title and set any META description and any META keywords you want.
 - Compatibility with all the other plugins, like Auto Meta, Ultimate Tag Warrior and others.